Best Cheap Health Insurance in South Carolina (2026)

 • Your health history may impact your rates and eligibility: Short-term plans can deny coverage or charge you a higher rate based on your health history.
 In contrast, regular health plans aren't allowed to take your health into consideration when selling plans.

 • Short-term plans don't qualify for discounts: You can't qualify for subsidies or cost-sharing reductions with a short-term health plan.
-That means regular health insurance is probably cheaper than a short-term plan if you earn a low income.
+As such, regular health insurance will probably be cheaper than a short-term plan if you earn a low income.

 Frequently asked questions